Mentors

 Jay had to smile at the image; dozens of vending machines lurching down the sidewalk towards him, spitting out dollar bills and rolls of quarters.

-Louie snapped his fingers.
 “We’ve gotta get you a kit: one thrift shop backpack, a pen and pencil and a small pad of paper with easy tear out sheets; a pair of those large black googly eyeglasses with a sissy string; brand new looking white runners and dark blue slacks - no jeans - but badly ironed, obviously slept in slacks.
 You’re holding a grocery store bag with a half-eaten chocolate bar and a dog-eared pocketbook in it.
-This is your luggage and your wallet combined - all you’ve got to your name.”
+This is your luggage, and your wallet combined - all you’ve got to your name.”
 Louie winked.
 “Our schoolboy Jay is now wonderfully decrepit and perfectly pathetic.”

 “This could work.”
 Louie clapped his mitts together.
 “On the other hand……….”

-The “boys” (Michelle’s pet name for the pair.
-“Sweetheart”, if she used it on just one of them, the lucky one). were wrapping up a successful day when the big fat guy lumbered onto the block.
-Jay watched with customary awe as his partner paced the man, mittens waving in his face and eyes locked on eyes; never letting them stray too far.
-It was classic Louie - until he broke into a run.
-“Go to Tommy’s!” he yelled as he passed the table.
-Jay took off behind him as fast as he could.
-The fat guy was gaining.
+The ‘boys’ (Michelle’s pet name for her favourite guys) were wrapping up a successful day when the big fat guy lumbered onto the block.
+Jay watched with customary awe as his partner paced the man, mittens waving in his face and eyes locked on eyes; never letting the attention stray too far.

 Tommy’s Tavern was a lifesaver.
 You ran in the side door, raced across the bar - waved hi to your pals - and went straight into the back hallway where the staff washroom was always open, even if there was someone in it.
 The window, just big enough, pushed out and when you slid out you ended up in the dumpster.
 It was no fun, but it got you into an alley that got you onto a back street that got you away from whatever was after you.
-You lived to flee another day.

-Louie shoved Jay through the window, and they collapsed, exhausted, against the metal container.
+Louie shoved Jay through the window, and they fell and collapsed, exhausted, against the metal container.
 Louie pulled something purple and hairy looking from his right pant leg.
 “Want a bite?” he tossed the moist globule at Jay.

 “Not good.”
 Jay offered.